Skip to content

 Step 7

-This questionnaire toolkit will support the identification of strengths and future development areas in the quality of music provision for students.
+This audit form will support the identification of strengths and future development areas in the quality of music provision for students.

 In each section there is a list of criteria that indicate some key aspects of effective provision and high-quality outcomes for students.